Are you looking for tips and guidance on betting on water polo? Here you go!

 Where to watch water polo live: TV and online streaming

 Live coverage of the sport is mainly available on websites such as len.eu for European tournaments and leagues.
 In the USA, where college water polo dominates, cwpatv.com offers streaming services.
 In Australia OVOPlay offers live coverage of both their men’s and women’s domestic league, while the international federation for water sports, FINA, offers a streaming service for international games, www.finatv.live/en.
-Water polo in-play odds and live streaming is offered by several sportsbooks in the Canada Bet365, William Hill and Unibet.
+Water polo in-play odds and live streaming is offered by several sportsbooks in the US, such as Bet365, Caesars, and Unibet.

-USA, Spain and Australia – the defending gold, silver and bronze medalists from South Korea 2021 – along with Australia top the women’s seeds.
+USA, Italy and Greece – the defending gold, silver and bronze medalists from 2022 – along with Australia top the women’s seeds.

 Qualification for Paris 2024 is tough and limited to 12 men’s and eight women’s teams.
 There are places available for the host nation, and two men’s and one women’s spots will be claimed at this year’s world championships.
 The winners of each continent’s championships also make the cut so the pressure is on to perform at all major tournaments.

-The reigning 2021 women’s Olympic champions are USA, the men’s Italy, with both likely to lead the betting when the markets are drawn up closer to Paris 2024 Olympics.
-Canadian legal online sportsbook BetMGM will be offering water polo betting markets via its mobile app closer to the championship.
+The reigning women’s Olympic champions are the USA, the men’s Italy, with both likely to lead the betting when the markets are drawn up closer to Paris 2024 Olympics.
+Canadian legal online sportsbook BetMGM will offer water polo betting markets via its mobile app closer to the championship.

 Developed in the late 19th century, the game’s rules were drawn up by the British swimming instructor William Wilson.
 He designed a team water ball game he called aquatic football, which, in essence, was a test of strength where two sides wrestled for possession.

-In 1885 the swimming association of Great Britain refined the rules turning it into the game of skill we recognise today – a seven-a-side game with goals at either end defended by the goalkeeper.
+In 1885 the swimming association of Great Britain refined the rules turning it into the game of skill we recognize today – a seven-a-side game with goals at either end defended by the goalkeeper.
 It was one of the first team sports introduced at the 1900 Olympic Games – but only for men.
 Women’s water polo had to wait another 100 years until Sydney 2000 to take part.

 Water polo essential rules